austral/austral.github.io/spec/rationale-linear-types.md

    overhead.

 3. In-place optimization: the APIs we have lookoed at resemble functional code.
-We write coode "as if" we were creating and returning new objects with each call, while doing extensive mutations under the hood.
+We write code "as if" we were creating and returning new objects with each call, while doing extensive mutations under the hood.
 This gives us the benefits of functional programming (referential transparency and equational reasoning) with the performance of imperative code that mutates data wildly.